ssreelakshmi88/The-Indian-tuin-restaurant_PP4/README.md

         if os.path.isfile('env.py'):
         import env

 i.
-The next step is to connect the project to whitenoise, which is where the static files will be stored.
+Then onnect the project to whitenoise, which is where the static files will be stored.
 You can find a full explanation of how to install whitenoise here ii.
 Then on Heroku add to the Config Vars, DISABLE_COLLECTSTATIC = 1, as a temporary measure to enable deployment without any static files, this will be removed when it is time to deploy the full project. iii.
 Next we need to tell Django where to store the media and static files.
 Towards the bottom of settings.py file we can add: